-Flights by plane and helicopter depart year-round while the ferry stops operating over winter.
-Flights can be delayed in cloudy weather, my parents had to wait several hours for their flight back to the mainland in August.
+Scilly flights by plane and helicopter depart year-round while the ferry stops operating over winter.
+Scilly Isles flights can be delayed in cloudy weather – my parents had to wait several hours for their flight back to the mainland in August.

 Rail travel to the Scilly Isles

-The car journey from most parts of England to Cornwall is slow and rather tedious so if you’re not combining your holiday in the Scilly Isles with a break in Cornwall, it’s worth considering the overnight sleeper service from London to Penzance.
-It departs Paddington at 23:45 (you can board an hour before) and arrives into Penzance at 07:50 the following morning.
+The car journey from most parts of the UK to Cornwall is slow so if you’re not combining your holiday in the Scilly Isles with a break in Cornwall, it’s worth considering the overnight sleeper service from London to Penzance.
+The train departs Paddington at 23:45 (you can board an hour before) and arrives into Penzance at 07:50 the following morning.
 It’s around a ten minute walk to the ferry terminal from the station (taxis are available).
 There’s also an hourly daytime service which takes approximately five hours but the overnight journey sounds more fun and is a great option if you want to maximise your days off from work.

 (Journey time 2 hours 45 minutes)

-The cost to travel to the Isles of Scilly by ferry is approximately £100 per adult and £50 per child.
-There are several decks and a couple of cafes on board.
+The cost to travel on the Scilly Isles ferry is approximately £100 per adult and £50 per child for a return trip.
+There are several decks and a couple of cafes on board the Scilly ferry.
 You get lovely views of the south coast of Cornwall as you leave the mainland.
-We saw St Micheal’s Mount, the Minack Theatre and Porthcurno Beach, all of which we’d visited the previous week.
-Whales and dolphins are frequently spotted during the journey although we didn’t see any on our crossings.
+We saw St Michael’s Mount, the Minack Theatre and Porthcurno Beach, all of which we’d visited the previous week.
+Whales and dolphins are frequently spotted from the Isles of Scilly ferry although we didn’t see any on our crossings.

-Yes, it can be a bit of a bumpy ride: my kids were sick on the outward journey as it was quite a windy day.
+Yes, the Scilly Islands ferry can be a bit of a bumpy ride: my kids were sick on the outward journey as it was quite a windy day.
 However, they soon recovered and have since reported that they’d be quite happy to do it again (the sailing, not the vomiting).